 Thank you, Mr. Chairman.
-The CHAIRMAN.
-Thank you.

 Senator Rubio?

 Senator RUBIO.
 And I just wanted to ask both because of the expertise and experience that both of you have to ask you briefly about ongoing events with Venezuela, which is a part of the world that we have not really talked a lot about in the last 20 years.